Bard College at Simon’s Rock launched the Center for Food Studies in 2013 to advance

 to food, leading to productive connections and action.

-The Center for Food Studies sponsors events each year, including lectures, panels,
+of farming.
+In addition to the conference, The Center for Food Studies sponsors lectures,

 The Center for Food Studies is expanding all the time and we are working toward a